sprintertech/sprinter-stash-contracts/COVERAGE.md

 ### For Maintainers

-**No manual work needed!** Phase 2 automatically:
+**No manual work needed!** The workflow automatically:
-- Runs coverage after each merge to main
+- Compares PR coverage against main's baseline
-- Updates `coverage-baseline.json`
+- Updates `coverage-baseline.json` in the PR if coverage improved
-- Commits the new baseline
+- Commits the updated baseline to the PR branch

+The updated baseline merges to main automatically when the PR is merged.

-You can manually update baseline if needed:
+You can manually update baseline locally if needed:
 ```bash
 npm run coverage:update-baseline
 git add coverage-baseline.json